Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Formal education will make you a living, self-education will make you a fortune."
+> "Obstacles can't stop you.
+Problems can't stop you.
+Most of all, other people can't stop you.
+Only you can stop you."
-> — **Jim Rohn**
+> — **Jeffrey Gitomer**

 ---